duncanmcclean/simple-commerce/README.md

 ## Cargo

-Simple Commerce will soon be replaced with [Cargo](https://builtwithcargo.dev), the natural evolution of Simple Commerce.
+**Simple Commerce will soon be replaced with [Cargo](https://builtwithcargo.dev)**, the natural evolution of Simple Commerce.
 It takes everything you love about Simple Commerce and makes it better in every possible way.

 Cargo is currently in alpha and will be released shortly after Statamic 6.
 If you're starting a new project, you should probably [use Cargo instead](https://builtwithcargo.dev/docs/installation).
 Existing projects can continue to use Simple Commerce, which has been updated to work with Statamic 6.
 However, you should plan to [migrate to Cargo](https://builtwithcargo.dev/docs/migrating-from-simple-commerce) when possible.